 What to Know Before You Make an Offer

-3. Utah is a non-disclosure state.
+4. Utah is a non-disclosure state.
 Sold prices are not public record.
-Zestimates are unreliable in Utah — an agent CMA is the only reliable benchmark.
+Zestimate values are particularly unreliable in Utah.
+A real MLS-based CMA from a local agent is the only reliable benchmark.

 Related reading:

 Sources: MLS sales data — 80 closed townhome sales in Eagle Mountain, Utah, 2026 (Wasatch Front MLS, compiled from agent data).
 Utah is a non-disclosure state; no specific sale prices are paired with addresses.
-Clever Real Estate — 2025 American Home Buyer Report.
-All subdivision-level statistics derived from the same MLS dataset.
+Clever Real Estate — 2025 American Home Buyer Report — 65% of buyers have at least one regret, most commonly HOA surprises.